roman-milk/roman-milk.github.io/mom-submission.md

  "Oh my," I said, realizing this conversation was so unreal.

  "I'll take it," I said, the thought of something in my ass both exciting and daunting, yet it was obvious my son expected his sluts to have all three holes at his disposal.
-Report_Story #6